Get a Free Bag When You Sign Up Today

 Multiple locations

 One of the companies that’s a huge supporter of Wildflyer also happens to be one of the most beloved roaster-retail operations in the Cities: Dogwood Coffee.
-Quirky but not over-the-top design make Dogwood’s spaces super-comfortable for just about anyone, and their top-notch coffee sourcing and incredible attention-to-detail in preparation have cemented them as the local darling, bar none.
+Quirky but not over-the-top design makes Dogwood’s spaces super-comfortable for just about anyone, and their top-notch coffee sourcing and incredible attention-to-detail in preparation have cemented them as the local darling, bar none.

-Not only was Dogwood one of the way-pavers for great-quality coffee in Minneapolis, but they continue to create inroads for others when it comes to finding success in a caffeinated way.
+Not only was Dogwood one of the way-pavers for delicious coffee in Minneapolis, but they continue to create inroads for others when it comes to finding success in a caffeinated way.
 They’re an ally to both Wildflyer Coffee and an in-the-works new spot called The Get Down Coffee Co., an initiative that’s aiming to bring coffee, community, and jobs to the Camden neighborhood of North Minneapolis by opening a café and roastery in the next five years.
 Until then, The Get Down is roasting in Dogwood’s space and learning the ropes.

 Café Cerés